 Mortgage Principal Reduction Program

-The growth of this industry has created a new era in which homes that are going up for auction can be taken off the “chopping block”, homes that are about to be foreclosed upon and are in the process of foreclosure proceedings can have those proceedings completely stopped, and fortunate homeowners across the US can obtain a Mortgage Principle Reduction Program.
+The growth of this industry has created a new era in which homes that are going up for auction can be taken off the “chopping block”, homes that are about to be foreclosed upon and are in the process of foreclosure proceedings can have those proceedings completely stopped, and fortunate homeowners across the US can obtain a Mortgage Principal Reduction Program.

 Various scandals led to these interesting circumstances.
 The first one is known as the “Robo-Signing” scandal.
 One scandal that hit the mainstream media quite rapidly is know as the “robosigning” scandal, in which bank employees were paid to forge signatures on various bank documents ( including mortgages ), and bank reviewers were paid to sign off of paperwork without actually reviewing it.
 These errors left a lot of room for inconsistencies in the figures on the documentation.

 In addition, a large number of mortgage loan documents sent to the Federal Reserve had these forged signatures, as well as “fudged numbers”, and the overcharging of bank clientele for various fees.
-Needless to say, this is not compliant with Federal Banking Law and can result in a Mortgage Principle Reduction Program through the power of negotiation.
+Needless to say, this is not compliant with Federal Banking Law and can result in a Mortgage Principal Reduction Program through the power of negotiation.

 These errors went unnoticed for many families, leaving them without a home or enough money to sustain themselves.
 Fortunately, with the help of companies such as Modification Associates, this doesn’t have to happen.
-Modification Associates is a company based on Long Island in New York specializing in Mortgage Principle Reduction Program.
+Modification Associates is a company based on Long Island in New York specializing in Mortgage Principal Reduction Program.

 In order for a bank or company to foreclose upon your home, they must provide in the court of law the original black ink signature and note, along with all documentation — which must be in compliance with Federal Banking Law.
 If they can not provide these documents, they can not foreclose upon the home.
-Furthermore, they will oftentimes be forced to negotiate the circumstances based on their lack of compliance, often resulting in a Mortgage Principle Reduction Program.
+Furthermore, they will oftentimes be forced to negotiate the circumstances based on their lack of compliance, often resulting in a Mortgage Principal Reduction Program.

 Modification Associates has taken homes that were auction off the “chopping block”, they have ended foreclosure proceedings, and they are currently going through the motions of obtaining their clients a Mortgage Principal Reduction Program for anywhere from 20%-50% of the original mortgage.